AndreaCignoni/FundamentalsOfDataAnalysis/README.md

 In Task 3, the assignment consists in selecting an appropriate probability distribution from the **NumPy random distributions list** for modeling each variable in the Famous Penguins dataset.

-### Variable and Probability Distributions chosen
+### Variables and Probability Distributions chosen

+**Categorical Variables**

 - Species and Island:
-The **Multinomial distribution** is suitable for the categorical variables *Species* and *Island,* capturing the probability distribution across multiple categories.
+> The **Multinomial distribution** is suitable for the categorical variables *Species* and *Island,* capturing the probability distribution across multiple categories.
 + Sex:
-The **Binomial distribution** is chosen for the categorical variable *Sex,* which represents a binary outcome.
+>The **Binomial distribution** is chosen for the categorical variable *Sex,* which represents a binary outcome.

+**Continuous Variables**

 * Bill Length, Bill Depth, Flipper Length:
-The observed bimodal pattern in the variables suggests the presence of distinct species within the dataset.
+>The observed bimodal pattern in the variables suggests the presence of distinct species within the dataset.
 Given the symmetric spread around the mean, a **Normal distribution** is chosen for modelling the first curve  of the *Bill Length* and both curves for the *Bill Depth* and the *Flipper Length*.
 The irregular second peak in the *Bill Length* variable is more appropriately modelled by a **Log-normal distribution** due to its specific characteristics.
 - Body Mass:
-The right-skewed histogram curves with elongated tails on the right side lead to the choice of a **log-normal distribution** for modeling the continuous variable *Body Mass.*
+>The right-skewed histogram curves with elongated tails on the right side lead to the choice of a **log-normal distribution** for modeling the continuous variable *Body Mass.*

-### Probability distributions examined

-- Categorical variables
-**Multinomial distribution** is often utilised with *categorical variables* where an experiment consists of multiple trials, and each trial can result in one of several mutually exclusive outcomes.
-While a **Binomial distribution** is a discrete probability distribution that models the number of successful outcomes in a fixed number of independent and identical *Bernoulli* trials.
-The outcome of one trial does not affect the outcome of another trial and the trials are assumed to be independent.
-* Continuous variables
-For what concerns the *continuous variables*, the probability distribution considered are the **Normal distribution** and the **Log-normal distribution**.
-The **Normal distribution**, also known as the *Gaussian distribution* or *bell curve*, is one of the most important and widely used probability distributions in statistics.
-The *normal distribution* is symmetric, meaning that the left and right sides of the distribution are mirror images of each other and the *mean*, *median*, and *mode* are all located at the centre of the distribution.
-The **Log-normal distribution** is defined for positive real numbers and represents a random variable whose logarithm is normally distributed.
-Its distribution is typically right-skewed, meaning that the tail on the right side is longer or fatter than the left side.

-### Rationale
-Probability distributions are used to model variables because they provide a formal and mathematical way to describe and analyse the uncertainty associated with the same variables.
-Many real-world phenomena, such the measurements contained in the Palmer Penguin dataset, involve inherent randomness or variability and probability distributions provide a model through which it is possible to understand the randomness in data and predict outcomes.
-The chosen distributions aim to capture the underlying patterns and characteristics of each variable in the dataset.

 ## Task 4: Probability, Expected Values, Surprise, and Entropy

-### Overview
+### Concepts Explained

 In Task 4, we delve into the concepts of **Probability**, **Expected Values**, **Surprise**, and **Entropy**.
 These fundamental concepts play a crucial role in understanding the uncertainty associated with random variables and events.

-### Concepts Explained

-1. Probability
-*Probability* is a measure of the likelihood of an event occurring.
-It ranges from 0 (impossible event) to 1 (certain event). **Probability Distribution** is a mathematical function that specifies the probability associated with different possible values of a variable.
-The probability distribution is often denoted as $P(X = x)$, where $X$ is the random variable and $x$ represents a specific outcome.

-In case of a coin flip the formula is expressed as follows:
-$P(\text{Heads})=p$
-$P(\text{Tails})=1−p$

-2. Expected Values
-The *Expected value* of a random variable is a measure of the central tendency of its probability distribution.
-It represents the average value one would expect to observe over many repetitions of an experiment.

-Formula:
-$E(X) = sum{x}P(X=x)$

-$\Rightarrow$ The *Expected Value* of each outcome is the sum times the probability of observing each outcomes of $x$.

-3. Surprise
-Surprise measures how unexpected or surprising an event is and it is *the logarithm of the inverse of Probability*.

-Formula:
-$S(X=xi)=−log2(P(X=xi))$

-4. Entropy
-Entropy is a measure of the uncertainty or disorder in a set of possible outcomes.
+**Entropy** is a measure of the uncertainty or disorder in a set of possible outcomes.
 It is the expected value of surprise.

 Formula:
 $H(X) = \sum_{i} P(X=xi) \cdot S(X=xi)$